FlipsideCrypto/xyz-models/README.md

 ### Project setup

-This project has been setup with `fsc_utils == 1.20.0` according to the instruction in the  [fsc_utils setup](https://github.com/FlipsideCrypto/fsc-utils?tab=readme-ov-file#adding-the-fsc_utils-dbt-package) documentation.
-In addition `livequery` models and schema has also been deployed to the `DATASCIENCE_DEV` database as per the instructions in the [livequery setup](https://github.com/FlipsideCrypto/fsc-utils?tab=readme-ov-file#livequery-functions) documentation.
+This project has been setup with `fsc_utils == 1.21.7` according to the instructions in the  [fsc_utils setup](https://github.com/FlipsideCrypto/fsc-utils?tab=readme-ov-file#adding-the-fsc_utils-dbt-package) documentation.
+In addition `livequery` & `livequery marketplace GHA` models, schemas & functions has also been deployed to the `DATASCIENCE_DEV` database as per the instructions in the [livequery setup](https://github.com/FlipsideCrypto/fsc-utils?tab=readme-ov-file#livequery-functions) & [snowflake GHA tasks setup](https://github.com/flipsideCrypto/fsc-utils?tab=readme-ov-file#snowflake-tasks-for-github-actions) documentations.

 ## Invoking the POC Quantum model